End of year financial contributions

 This type of contribution may suit members wanting to combine their assets into super as they head towards retirement.

-Most people can make after-tax contributions.
-Just remember, the after-tax contributions cap is $120,000 for the 2024-25 financial year.
+Most people can make non-concessional contributions.
+Just remember, the cap is and the 2025-26 financial year.

 Learn more about after-tax contributions.

-If you’re eligible, your super savings could get a $500 boost from the government.
+If you’re eligible, your super savings could get a boost of up to $500 from the government.

 The superannuation co-contribution scheme is a government initiative to help low to middle-income earners boost their super savings.